 - Keeping the member hydrated.
 Dehydration causes tiredness, constipation and dizziness.

-- Limiting the intakes of ‘empty-calorie’ food such as biscuits, cakes, sweets confectionery and so on.
+- Limiting the intake of ‘empty-calorie’ food such as biscuits, cakes, sweets confectionery and so on.

 - 100 % wholegrain and wholemeal bread.

-- Cereals such as porridge, shredded wheat, branflaxes, porridge.
+- Cereals such as porridge, shredded wheat, bran flakes, and porridge.